python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_Python/040_pcdr_frequency_domain_Complex.md

 # Frequency Domain and Complex waves

+ℹ️ This material coincides with material from SDR slideshow A (slide 32).

 In the previous lesson, all of the waves that we generated and plotted were real waves.
 In other words, they had only a real component, and no imaginary component.
 This lesson will introduce complex waves, which are those that have both a real and an imaginary component.
 In an SDR context, these are often called IQ signals, which means In-phase (I) and Quadrature (Q).
 The I refers to the real part, and the Q refers to the imaginary part.

 ### Why are we working with imaginary numbers?